Kamal-Sati/JavaScript/README.md

-My JavaScript project is available for viewing and contribution here.
+My JavaScript project is available for viewing  here.